ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 A. This plugin can be configured with no knowledge of HTML or CSS, using an easy-to-use plugin settings page.
 But you need to know the HTML or CSS in order to add/remove/modify the HTML or CSS code by using this plugin.

 = Q. Can I add my script to a specific page of my website? =
 A. For now, this plugin does not have an option to apply the custom scripts only on specific pages.
-I plan to add this feature soon.
+We plan to add this feature soon.
 But for now in order to apply your script only on specific pages of your website, you need to wrap your script in a PHP code that will determine the page you want.
 You need something like this:

 `function my_custom_script() {